Tax for the self-employed Tax returns and paperwork for the self-employed

 You must keep these accounts and records for at least five years from 31 January following the relevant tax year in case HMRC wishes to inspect them and query your return.

-So for the 2012-13 tax year, this means you must keep records until 31 January 2019.
+So for the 2013/14 tax year, this means you must keep records until 31 January 2020.
 Failure to do this could cost you a £3,000 fine.
-And you might want to keep them for 20 years, given that this is the time limit for an HMRC investigation if it suspects fraud.
+It might be worth keeping them for 20 years, given that this is the time limit for an HMRC investigation if it suspects fraud.

 HMRC has the powers to visit your premises and inspect your books at any time, so it is vital to keep good records.